perfana/perfana-docs/docs/analysing/analysing.md

 ## Jira (Enterprise feature)

-Perfana can be [integrated with Jira](https://docs.perfana.io/docs/integrations/integrations.html#jira) to be able to create issues from Perfana and link them to a test run.
+Perfana can be [integrated with Jira](https://docs.perfana.io/docs/integrations/integrations.html#jira-enterprise-feature) to be able to create issues from Perfana and link them to a test run.

-If the [Jira integration has been setup](https://docs.perfana.io/docs/administration/administration.html#jira-configuration), the `Jira` tab will be visible.
+If the [Jira integration has been set up](https://docs.perfana.io/docs/administration/administration.html#jira-configuration-enterprise-feature), the `Jira` tab will be visible.

 ### Create issue